uhoefel/jatex/README.md

 Requirements
 ============
-Jatex is designed to work with Java 15.
+Jatex is designed to work with Java 15+.
+It needs preview-features enabled.
+It also needs a LaTeX distribution, like e.g. [MikTeX](https://miktex.org/).